TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 This sample also demonstrates the use of Hyperledger Fabric events.

 ## Prerequisite
 - Download [TIBCO Flogo® Enterprise 2.6](https://edelivery.tibco.com/storefront/eval/tibco-flogo-enterprise/prod11810.html).
-If you do not have access to `Flogo Enterprise`, you may sign up a trial on [TIBCO CLOUD Integration (TCI)](https://cloud.tibco.com/), or download Dovetail v0.2.0 when it is released.
+If you do not have access to `Flogo Enterprise`, you may sign up a trial on [TIBCO CLOUD Integration (TCI)](https://cloud.tibco.com/), or download Dovetail v0.2.0.
 This sample uses `TIBCO Flogo® Enterprise`, but all models can be imported and edited by using Dovetail v0.2.0 and above.
 - [Install Go](https://golang.org/doc/install)
 - Clone [Hyperledger Fabric](https://github.com/hyperledger/fabric)
 - Clone [Hyperledger Fabric Samples](https://github.com/hyperledger/fabric-samples)